ARoshdy123/shoes_store/README.md

 - Onboarding navigates to the login screen.
 - Users can log in or create an account.
 - On successful login, the bearer token is stored in secure storage and injected into Dio headers.
-- "Remember me" stores the email in shared preferences and the password in secure storage.
+- Remember-me stores the email in shared preferences and the password in secure storage.
 - Fingerprint / biometric login reuses saved credentials and then performs the standard login request.
 - Logout calls the backend logout endpoint and clears the stored token.